Seeding crystallization in time

+Such counter-intuitive behavior is not observed when the subsystems are coupled coherently.
+In this case, slightly detuned subsystems require weak coupling to synchronize their dynamics while large detuning demands strong coupling, conforming to the usual behavior in synchronization theory.

-\paragraph{Conclusions.---} Crystal structure and its formation is one of the fundamental aspects of understanding the solid state.
+\textit{Conclusions.---} Crystal structure and its formation is one of the fundamental aspects of understanding the solid state.
 The ability for nucleation centers to seed crystallization in a solute and its role in spontaneous spatial symmetry breaking has been appreciated for a long time.
 Results presented in this manuscript contribute towards understanding the foundations of spontaneous continuous time-translation symmetry breaking in coupled systems, an area which has gone underexplored so far.
 Seeding of crystallization in time is not only possible but in many cases inevitable as it occurs for both coherent as well as dissipative coupling and a broad range of parameters.
 The role of dissipation in spontaneous time-translation breaking is to destroy persistent limit-cycle oscillations.
 It is therefore surprising that dissipative coupling leads to proliferation of broken symmetry phases through the global system.
+Given appropriate coupling, we expect that other physical systems, whether displaying continuous or discrete time-translational symmetry breaking, can be used to observe such behavior.

 We note that the emergence of oscillations in networks of otherwise quiescent classical oscillators has been investigated in \cite{biswas2019oscillatory}.
 Unlike the seeding effect discussed in this manuscript, the oscillations either spread only to a fraction of the subsystems or are observed only during the transient dynamics.
 Results presented in this manuscript are among the first steps toward understanding similar phenomena in quantum systems.